Jetline (roller coaster)

-Jetline is a roller coaster at Gröna Lund in Stockholm, Sweden.
-It has gained worldwide recognition for its curved lift hill, an anomaly amongst roller coasters.
-It was opened in 1988 and was a clone of the Knightmare roller coaster at Camelot Theme Park however It was modified in 1997 by Mauer Söhne to have a longer and steeper drop.
-Knightmare also pulled 5Gs while Jetline only pulls 4.5.
-A tunnel was also added at the bottom of the first drop.
+Jetline was a roller coaster at Gröna Lund in Stockholm, Sweden.
+It had gained worldwide recognition for its curved lift hill, an anomaly amongst roller coasters.
+It opened in April 1988 as a clone of the Knightmare roller coaster at Camelot Theme Park, England.
+In 1997 it was modified by Maurer Söhne to have a longer and steeper first drop, adding a tunnel at the bottom of the first drop.
+Knightmare pulled 5 g while Jetline pulls a more reserved maximum of 4.5 g.

+On 25 June 2023, one person died, and nine were injured in an accident described as a derailment.
+Afterward, the ride was closed permanently.